 Chaga is a natural product, which means its properties will vary greatly depending on its growing conditions.
 As described in the “What is Chaga?” section, I. obliquus is restricted to very cold climates.
 In its natural environment, it is regularly exposed to freezing temperatures, various pathogenic microbes, and UV irradiation (31).

 Is Lab-Grown Chaga the Same as Wild Chaga?

-It is clear that much of chaga’s therapeutic potential is a result of its years-long struggle for survival in harsh environments where it thrives.
+It is clear that many of the chaga mushroom benefits for health are a result of its years-long struggle for survival in harsh environments where it thrives.
 Research is ongoing to improve chaga cultivation techniques.
 Currently in Finland, birch trees are being inoculated with chaga in order to cultivate it directly on the host tree.

 When choosing your chaga supplement, it’s important to know where the product is sourced.
 Because chaga grows so slowly, it can accumulate a high level of toxins from pollutants in the air.
 It is for this reason that Real Mushrooms only uses wild-harvested organic chaga from Siberia to ensure the highest purity extracts possible.
 Real Mushrooms Organic Siberian Chaga is extracted using hot water, which pulls out all of the water-soluble compounds like Beta-D-glucans.

 How to Take Chaga Mushroom for Health Support